toextendmylimits/LeetCode/000-bitwise.md

 # Bitwise operations
+***     The bitwise AND operator ( & ) compares each bit of the first operand to the corresponding bit of the second operand.
+If both bits are 1, the corresponding result bit is set to 1.
+Otherwise, the corresponding result bit is set to 0.
 1. [136.
 Single Number](https://leetcode.com/problems/single-number)
     Use bitwise exclusive OR(Results bit 1,if any of the operand bit is 1 but not both, otherwise results bit 0.)
     <details>